+Physician/Practitioner services, including doctor's office visits (continued)

+Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home

+Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location

+Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24hours if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if:

+- o You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days and - O The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment

+Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if:

+- You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - O The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment

+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.

 Telehealth availability and means of communication varies and is dependent on each provider.
 Please call your provider for more information.

-Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+Consultation your doctor has with other doctors by phone, internet, or electronic health record

+Second opinion by another network provider prior to surgery

+Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)